open-dynamic-robot-initiative/udriver_firmware/doc/can/led_codes.rst

 While the motors are aligned with the encoders, they are not yet ready to be used.
 The motor position is locked (do not move manually!) and current commands are ignored.
 Alignment is automatically started when motors are enabled for the first time and it takes a few seconds.
-See :doc:`motor_alignment` for more information.
+See :doc:`../motor_alignment` for more information.